rohan-3496/cv/index.md

 - [Report](/assets/pdf/report.pdf)

 ### Unilever, UK
-Automated demand forecast system in Unilever UK and Ireland for products on promotions by analysing 2500+ past promotions , delivered 300 bps accuracy improvement and 50% reduction in work hours for 3 teams.
+Automated demand forecast system in Unilever UK and Ireland for products on promotions by analysing 2500+ past promotions, delivered 300 bps accuracy improvement and 50% reduction in work hours for 3 teams.

 ## Projects